Biosphere Regions

 Current projects

-• SDBR Comprehensive Economic Development Strategy: With the expansion of the scope and perimeter of the Sonoran Desert Biosphere Region, more small and geographically isolated Sonoran Desert Communities are embracing their connections to adjacent public lands and, increasingly, exploring economic development opportunities related to that adjacency.
+SDBR Comprehensive Economic Development Strategy: With the expansion of the scope and perimeter of the Sonoran Desert Biosphere Region, more small and geographically isolated Sonoran Desert Communities are embracing their connections to adjacent public lands and, increasingly, exploring economic development opportunities related to that adjacency.
 The SDBR recently completed a bio-region-wide branding process to identify and further develop shared values, language, and imagery for the greater biosphere region.
 The International Sonoran Desert Alliance is working with the US Economic Development Administration to create a Comprehensive Economic Development Strategy for the region that will center sustainable development principles to highlight, not degrade, the natural and cultural richness of the region.
+We are currently accepting comments for the draft strategy.
+Review the Plan and Comment here.

 REsources